-Plan sponsors and other investors can easily identify which asset managers uphold the ethical foundation that resolves conflicts of interest in favor of investors.
+The Code allows investors to easily identify which asset manager firms uphold the ethical foundation that resolves conflicts of interest in favor of investors.
 By adopting the Code, asset management firms signal their commitment to commonly held ethical principles.

 What Does the Code Cover?

 The Code outlines the ethical and professional responsibilities of firms that manage assets on behalf of clients.
 It provides standards and supportive guidance based on general principles of conduct.

 - To act in a professional and ethical manner at all times